- Todo español

 • Students who need to leave the class for homework, class materials, bathroom breaks, etc. will be counted tardy.
 (Four passes are given each week for use in ALL classes).

-• If you are not in a desk when the bell rings, you are tardy.
-You must be IN YOUR desk to be on time.
-Three tardies in one quarter or any three week period will result a detention and/or contact home.
+• If you are not in a seat when the bell rings, you are tardy.
+You must be IN YOUR SEAT to be on time.
+More than three tardies in one quarter or any three week period will result a detention and/or contact home.

 • You may not leave class for an appointment without a release slip from the office.